dchrostowski/mfeddie2/README.md

 <h3>mf_eddie.js</h3>The MFEddie headless browser class.
 Probably the most interesting class.
-This class is the prototype for headless browser objects which are spawned and killed by mf_server.js or mf_instances.js.
-MFEddie is basically a faux web browser which utilizes PhantomJS's functionality.
+This class is the prototype for headless browser objects which are spawned and killed by mf_server.js or mf_instances.js.  mfeddie is basically a faux web browser which utilizes PhantomJS.
 It is driven by web requests that come in through mf_server.js.  mf_server.js will forward instructions and commands to the headless browser, such as visit, wait, click, render, get_content.

 <h3<mf_instances.js</h3>
-This is where mfeddie browser instances are stored.  mf_instances.js puts a time limit on how long an mfeddie instance may exist in memory.
-This is necessary because mfeddie uses a lot of memory executing javascript out in the wild.
+This is where mfeddie browser instances are stored.  mf_instances.js puts a time limit on how long an mfeddie instance may site idle in memory.
+This is necessary because mfeddie uses a lot of memory executing javascript.
 If an mfeddie browser stands idle for too long (default 2 minutes) mf_instances will kill it.  <b>You should not rely on letting mf_instances kill your mfeddie browsers when youre done with them.
-You should kill your discarded browsers yourself by setting mf-action to kill with the browser pid.</b>   Being lazy and letting the browser expire on its own is a waste of memory that could have otherwise been used for other requests.
+You should kill your discarded browsers yourself by setting mf-action to kill or setting the mf-keep-alive option to 0 on your last request, making sure to include mf-pid to identify the correct browser..</b> Being lazy and letting the browser expire on its own is a waste of memory that could have otherwise been used for other requests.

 mf_instances is also responsbile for killing the entire system when it begins